Newsletter

 An unnamed foreign intelligence service provided authorities with information about a potential “chemical bomb” strike.

-Iran nuclear threat.
+The nuclear threat of Iran.
 Credit: Stuart Miles/Shutterstock.

-Iran nuclear threat.
+The nuclear threat of Iran.
 Credit: Stuart Miles/Shutterstock.

 German authorities arrested an Iranian national on Saturday in the town of Castrop-Rauxel, near Dortmund, who was allegedly planning a chemical attack.